dashincubator/dash-incubator-app/rules.md

 QA Rewards are set as a % added to the relevant Task the QA refers to, defined in the [Price List](#25-price-list).

 QA Tasks claims should be requested by users and processed by Admins like regular Production tasks.
-In the cases the QA provider is also an Admin, another Admin is required to approve the claim as with any tasks.
+In cases where the QA provider is the Primary Admin, the Secondary Admin is required to approve the claim as with all tasks.

 ### 4.3.4 Task Reservations

-Admins can reserve unassigned tasks to users who have left a valid [Request Reservation](#233-reserving-a-task) comment.
-If the Admin deems the request valid, they assign the user to the tasks in the Specification Tasks checklist, which removes those tasks from availability on the Incubator website.
+The Primary Admin can reserve unassigned tasks to users who have left a valid [Request Reservation](#233-reserving-a-task) comment.
+If the Admin deems the request valid, they assign the user to the tasks in the Tasks checklist, which removes those tasks from availability on the Incubator website.
 They may also comment to alert the user that the relevant tasks were reserved, for example:

 ```@username reserved tasks: 1,2,3,4,5```